rheamall/Dashboards/Power BI/Airbnb London/README.md

 was used to create the Power BI dashboard.

-**User-Friendly Interface:** The dashboard features an intuitive and visually appealing interface designed to facilitate ease of navigation and interaction for users with varying levels of technical expertise.
+**User-Friendly Interface:** The dashboard has an intuitive and visually appealing interface designed to facilitate ease of navigation and interaction.
+I designed it to be suitable for users with varying levels of technical expertise.

 ### Concluding Remarks
-1. The concentration of listings in key neighbourhoods in London, coupled with nuanced pricing patterns, highlights the dynamic nature of Airbnbs in the city.
+The concentration of listings in key neighbourhoods in London, coupled with nuanced pricing patterns, highlights the dynamic nature of Airbnbs in the city.

-2. Using such a dashboard, travellers can gain a better understanding of the factors influencing Airbnb costs so that they can find something that suits their budget.
+Using such a dashboard, travellers can gain a better understanding of the factors influencing Airbnb costs so that they can find something that suits their budget.